 The women interviewed said they went into their surgeries believing that there would be a temporary loss of feeling, but that they’d eventually heal and go back to normal – just with “cancer-proof stuffing” in their breasts, as one patient put it.
 This was not the case for all but one of the women interviewed by the NY Times.

 The best chance for sensory restoration is a procedure using the woman’s own body tissue rather than an implant.

 Dr. Preminger’s letter to the editor published

 “Your article about breast reconstruction doesn’t paint a full picture,” Dr. Preminger wrote in her letter to the editor.
 “We should not throw the baby out with the bath water.
-The inability to provide a sensate breast, while important, does not mean that we should not make every effort to restore a woman’s breast to the best of our current abilities.”
+The inability to provide a sensate breast, while important, does not mean that we should not make every effort to restore a woman’s breast to one of the best of our current abilities.”